Breaking Down the Real Meaning of an XDR Solution

 DLP policies can be set up to monitor specific keywords or data patterns, ensuring that only permitted transfers of sensitive information occur.
 Implementing these security measures creates a strong defense system for your data in motion, protecting it as it moves across your network infrastructure.

 While robust technical controls are essential, human error and insider threats remain significant vulnerabilities for data in use.
+Attackers may exploit these vulnerabilities to steal data from within the organization.
 Here’s how you can empower your users to become active participants in data security:

 Empower your users to take an active role in data security.
 Teach them about best practices such as good password hygiene, identifying phishing attempts, and data classification (identifying sensitive data).
 Regular training programs keep people up to date on evolving cyber risks.